 Bit Name Description 7 Reserved for Future Use 6 DPT Data Pointer Automatic Toggle Enable.
 Cleared by user to disable auto swapping of the DPTR.
 Set in user software to enable automatic toggling of the DPTR after each MOVX or MOVC instruction.
-5 DP1m1 Shadow Data Pointer Mode 4 DP1m0 These two bits enable extra modes of the shadow data pointer operation allowing for more compactand more efficient code size and execution.m1m0Behavior of the Shadow Data Pointer008052 Behavior01DPTR is post-incremented after a MOVX or a MOVC instruction1011DPTR LSB is toggled after a MOVX or MOVC instruction11DPTR LSB is toggled after a MOVX or MOVC instruction11011011001010101010101010101010101110 3 DP0m1 Main Data Pointer Mode 2 DP0m0 These two bits enable extra modes of the main data pointer operation allowing for more compact and more efficient code size and execution.m1m0Behavior of the Main Data Pointer008052 Behavior01DPTR is post-incremented after a MOVX or a MOVC instruction10DPTR is post-decremented after a MOVX or MOVC instruction11DPTR LSB is toggled after a MOVX or MOVC instruction11DPTR LSB is toggled after a MOVX or MOVC instruction 1 This bit is not implemented to allow the INC DPCON instruction toggle the data pointer without incrementing the rest of the SFR.
+5 DP1m1 Shadow Data Pointer Mode.
+4 DP1m0 These two bits enable extra modes of the shadow data pointer operation, allowing for more compact and more efficient code size and execution. m1 m0 Behavior of the Shadow Data Pointer 0 0 8052 Behavior 0 1 DPTR is post-incremented after a MOVX or MOVC instruction.
+1 0 DPTR is post-decremented after a MOVX or MOVC instruction.
+1 1 DPTR LSB is toggled after a MOVX or MOVC instruction.
+(This instruction can be useful for moving 8-bit blocks to/from 16-bit devices.)
+3 DP0m1 Main Data Pointer Mode.
+2 DP0m0 These two bits enable extra modes of the main data pointer operation, allowing for more compact and more efficient code size and execution. m1 m0 Behavior of the Main Data Pointer 0 0 8052 Behavior 0 1 DPTR is post-incremented after a MOVX or MOVC instruction.
+1 0 DPTR is post-decremented after a MOVX or MOVC instruction.
+1 1 DPTR LSB is toggled aftera MOVX or MOVC instruction.
+(This instruction can be useful for moving 8-bit blocks to/from 16-bit devices.)
+1 This bit is not implemented to allow the INC DPCON instruction to toggle the data pointer without incrementing the rest of the SFR.
 0 DPSEL Data Pointer Select.
 Cleared by user to select the main data pointer.
-This means that the contents of the main 24-bit DPTR appears in the 3 SFRs DPL, DPH, and DPP.
-Set by the user to select the shadow data pointer.
-This means that the contents of the shadow 24-bit DPTR appears in the 3 SFRs DPL, DPH, and DPP.
+This means that the contents of the main 24-bit DPTR appears in the three SFRs: DPL, DPH, and DPP.
+Set by user to select the shadow data pointer.
+This means that the contents of the shadow 24-bit DPTR appears in the three SFRs: DPL, DPH, and DPP.